United States

 Trust Platform Assets Fees Accounts Research Education Mobile Support 4.5

-NinjaTrader is a stellar option if you’re looking for prediction-style contracts, letting you turn economic/event forecasts into tradable opportunities via futures.
-In our tests, which included looking at opportunities related to CPI and FOMC announcements, the hotkeys and micro contract sizing made it a stand-out platform for active traders.
-It also offered flexibility to exit early with strong liquidity, as opposed to being locked into a settle-at-expiry binary.
+NinjaTrader is an excellent choice for prediction-style contracts, allowing you to turn economic or event forecasts into tradable futures.
+Our tests with CPI and FOMC announcements showed that its hotkeys and micro contract sizing make it ideal for active traders.
+It offers the flexibility to exit early with strong liquidity, unlike being locked into a settle-at-expiry binary.

 Demo Account